5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

         - USB 3.0 Mode: Enabled
     - Display
         - Boot Display Device: ThinkPad LCD
-        - OS Detection for NVIDIA Optimus: Disabled (if your T530 deosn't have a discrete GPU you don't see this Option)
+        - OS Detection for NVIDIA Optimus: Disabled (if your T530 does not have a discrete GPU you don't see this Option)
     - Serial ATA (SATA)
         - SATA Controller Mode: XHCI
 	-CPU